JustTransfer/JustTransfer-Frontend/README.md

-# GoGoTransfer Frontend
+# JustTransfer Frontend

-This is the frontend application for GoGoTransfer, a file transfer service.
+This is the frontend application for JustTransfer, a file transfer service.
 The frontend is built using React and TypeScript, and it interacts with a backend server to facilitate file uploads and downloads.

 ## Features

 - TODO

 ## Setup

 To set up the project locally, follow these steps:

 ```bash